cjhoward/corruptor/README.md

 # Corruptor

-This is a small utility program which will corrupt specified data in a file.
+This is a small utility program which corrupts a specific range of data in a file.
 It was created to assist in reverse engineering ROMs.
 There are currently four modes of corruption: random, fill, add, and bitshift.

 ## Building